4 Action Packed Days in Mexico City

 You still get to enjoy a nice boat ride, but you also get to visit a working farm and learn about this unique area.
 The tour also includes an amazing lunch made by locals with locally sourced ingredients.

 The easiest way to get down to Xochimilco is to take an Uber.
-Our tour started by getting dropped of at Embarcadero Cuemanco, and meeting Ricardo at his boat.
+To start the tour, I had to get dropped of at Embarcadero Cuemanco, and meet Ricardo at his boat.

 The tour began floating down some of the larger canals, and learning about the history of and current hardships facing this unique area.
 As we moved along we were able to see lots of birds and see our first Chinampas – artificial islands traditionally used for farming.

 The first special treat of this tour is the opportunity to get off the boat on a working chinampa.
 It was nice to be able to stretch our legs, and also explore these floating fields from on shore.
 They were currently growing lots of vegetables and beautiful flowers.

 After exploring the farm, we got back on board the Trajinera, to begin our trip back to Embarcadero Cuemanco.
 During the trip back I was treated to a delicious lunch made with locally grown ingredients.